Free money management app

 How do I know if it's working?

 Because the app syncs up with my bank accounts, it gives me a real-time overview of my income and where I've spent my money at any stage of my 'pay cycle'.
 If I'm in danger of spending too much against my 'Safely Spend' amount it tells me to ease up a little and shows me how much money I have left in that category and for how many days.
-Overall, it shows a graph giving a snapshot of my total balance (all accounts) over 4 or 5 months.
+Overall, it shows a graph giving a snapshot of my total balance of all my accounts over the last 12 months.
 I like trends too - so seeing how my money is trending - up or down - has a powerful effect.
 Simple.

 Maybe if we handled our money like it was a game and kept it all pretty simple then a lot more people would be doing OK - and with a lot less anxiety.
 Give it a go.

 Shaun O'Keefe thinks that families are important.
 He's found that he can help more people, more effectively when he helps families.
 As a fee-based financial planner, he works with families just like yours to bring personal values and financial resources in line so that you can keep focussed on the priorities in your life.